MetPX/sarracenia/doc/sr_watch.1.rst

 Default: default is all of them, except poll

 The *create*, *modify*, and *delete* events reflect what is expected: a file being created, modified, or deleted.
-The *follow* and *link* attributes are less obvious, and affect how symbolic links are processed.
-If *link* is set, symbolic links will be posted as links so that consumers can choose how to process them. if it is not set, then no link events will ever be posted.
+If *link* is set, symbolic links will be posted as links so that consumers can choose how to process them. if it is not set, then no symbolic link events will ever be posted.

-The *follow* keyword causes symbolic links to be traversed.  if *follow* is set and the destination of a symbolic link is a file, then that destination file should be posted as well as the link.
-If the destination of the symbolic link is a directory, then the directory should be added to those being monitored by sr_watch.
-If *follow* is false, then no action related to the destination of the symbolic link is taken.

-By Default, sr_watch selects a (OS dependent) optimal method to watch a directory.
-For large trees, the optimal method can be manyfold (10x or even 100x) faster to recognize when a file has been modified.
-In some cases, however, platform optimal methods do not work (such as with some network shares, or distributed file systems), so one must use a slower but more reliable and portable polling method.
-The *poll* keyword causes sr_watch to select the polling method in spite of the availability of a normally better one.

 .. note::
    move or rename events are treated as modify events